ManticoreGamesInc/platform-documentation/src/index.md

 ## About the Documentation

 The Core documentation is continuously written by Manticore and members of the Creator Community.
-To contribute, click the <a href="#" title="Edit this page" class="md-icon"></a> **Edit** icon on any page of the documentation.
+To contribute, click the <a href="#" title="Edit this page" class="md-icon">edit</a> icon in the top right corner of any page of the documentation.